IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/configure-an-app-store.md

 adb install <your-app-store-APK-filename>
 ```

-## Configure IndiGO to launch your app store
+## Configure TomTom IndiGO to launch your app store

-Once you have installed your app store, you need to configure it within IndiGO by overriding the
+Once you have installed your app store, you need to configure it within TomTom IndiGO by overriding
-default app store configuration (that is, no app store) with values relating to your chosen app
+the default app store configuration (that is, no app store) with values relating to your chosen app
 store.
 The configuration values which must be overridden are as follows:

 1. App Store Display Name: The name you want to associate with the app store within the UI.